Chris Seeman: Career

-He teaches Theology courses at Walsh University in North Canton, Ohio.
+Seeman is chair of the Division of Humanities and a professor of theology at Walsh University in North Canton, Ohio.

-Tolkien and role-playing games
+Role-playing games

-Chris Seeman began publishing the Middle-earth Role Playing fanzine Other Hands in 1993.
+Seeman began publishing the Middle-earth Role Playing fanzine Other Hands in 1993.
 Jessica Ney-Grimm of Iron Crown Enterprises (ICE) contributed MERP content to Other Hands, and Seeman later became an assistant line editor on the game for ICE.
-Chris Seeman and Matt Forbeck both did some work on The Lord of the Rings Roleplaying Game for Decipher, Inc.
+Seeman worked on The Lord of the Rings Roleplaying Game for Decipher, Inc.

 In 1992 he established Other Hands Magazine: The International Journal of Middle-earth Gaming, which he published on a quarterly basis until 2001.

-He has also been co-editor and author for The Guild Companion eZine and many content submissions there.

-He created and manages a website called "The Tolkien Music List" at www.tolkien-music.com.
+He has also been co-editor and author for The Guild Companion eZine.
+He created and manages a website called The Tolkien Music List.